textbrowser/glitch/README.md

   with the 2025.03.15 release remain.</li>
 <li>Second LTS release of 2025.</li>
 <li>Source previews are now attached to objects.</li>
+<li>Super-simple window-centering algorithm.</li>
 <li>The Blue-Balloon-Papa release!</li>
+<li>The bottom and right children of the right-most splitter are
+  now not collapsible.</li>
+<li>The center, left, and right children of a canvas are now not
+  collapsible.</li>
 </ul>

 <p>2025.03.15</p>